ankushmehta123/ankushmehta123/README.md

 ### Hi there 👋

+- I am @ankushmehta123
-- 🔭 I’m currently working on Deep Learning, NLP
+- I’m currently learning 🌱 and working 🔭 on ML/AI , Deep Learning and NLP
-- 🌱 I’m currently learning ML/AI
-- 👯 I’m looking to collaborate on UE5(VR Development), Generative transformer model(Fintech) and Quantum ML models.
-- 📫 How to reach me: ankushmehta243@gmail.com
-- 😄 Pronouns: He/Him